Sammy

 “She has more physical challenges than the average kid, but we try not to treat her differently,” says Kelly.
 “She doesn’t get special privileges.”
 Homework, chores, and church are all required in this household as Kelly and Keith try their best to instill good values and a strong work ethic.
 However, there is also ample time for fun.
 Sammy is elated as she describes her trips to New York, the Jersey Shore, and Marco Island, Florida.

-Her family’s courage and advocacy are changing the prospects for LGMD 2I/R9 and opening the possibility of finding a cure, which strengthens Sammy’s resolve.
+Her family’s courage and advocacy are changing the prospects for LGMD 2I/R9 and opening the possibility of finding a treatment, which strengthens Sammy’s resolve.

 “I’m not afraid of much,” she says.
 “Sometimes I’m afraid of limb-girdle, but most of the time I’m not.”